Jamshed Ansari: Television

 Ansari made his debut in 1968 with the drama Jharokay.

 His first drama from PTV's Karachi Centre was Agha Nasir's Ghora Ghaas Khata Hai ("The horse eats grass").

 He worked in more than 200 TV plays including some popular dramas such as Uncle Urfi, Ankahi, Tanhaiyaan, etc.

 Death

 Ansari died of a brain tumour on 24 August 2005.
-Funeral prayers were held at Baitul Mukarram Mosque, Gulshan-e-Iqbal, Karachi followed by burial at Khurshidpura Graveyard in Hub, Balochistan.
+His funeral prayers were held at Baitul Mukarram Mosque, Gulshan-e-Iqbal, Karachi, followed by burial at Khurshidpura Graveyard in Hub, Balochistan.

 Awards

 He was awarded 55 national and 2 international awards.